-Enrollment information can be obtained from the school counselor or registrar's office.
-The following documents must be on file when a student enrolls in school:
+Enrollment information may be obtained from the school counselor or registrar's office.
+The following documents must be on file for the student to be officially enrolled:

-- Birth Certificate - Social Security Card, or a completed application for a Social Security Identification Card - Immunization Health Compliance Form Including 7th graders Tdap vaccination - Indian Student Eligibility Certification Form (CDIB) - Notarized letter of custody (if you are enrolling a child for whom you are not listed on the birth certificate) or court document - Withdrawal Form and Grades from Previous School (if transfer student) - Student Enrollment Application Form - USDA application for free and reduced meals - Privacy Act Information - Parent/Student Agreement Form (In the back of this Handbook) - After School Application Form, if applicable - Pre-Kindergarten Only: An official withdrawal form from Day Care and Head Start programs administered by the Division of Early Childhood Education.
+- Birth Certificate - Social Security Card, or a completed application for a Social Security Identification Card - Immunization Health Compliance Form Including 7th graders Tdap vaccination - Indian Student Eligibility Certification Form (CDIB) - Notarized letter of custody (if you are enrolling a child for whom you are not listed on the birth certificate) or court document - Withdrawal Form and Grades from Previous School (if transfer student) - BIE Student Enrollment Application Form (Parent/Guardians signature required) - USDA application for free and reduced meals (all families must complete) - Privacy Act Information - Parent/Student Agreement Form (In the back of this Handbook) - After School Application Form, if applicable - Pre-Kindergarten Only: An official withdrawal form from Day Care and Head Start programs administered by the Division of Early Childhood Education.